-A graduate student must maintain a cumulative GPA of 3.0 to graduate.
-If a student falls below a 3.0 GPA for a quarter, the Graduate Program Director will review his or her academic record and decide whether to take "No Action", write a "Warn Letter" or place the student on probation until the quarterly and cumulative GPA's are restored to 3.0.
+A student must maintain a cumulative GPA of 3.0 to graduate.
+If a student falls below a 3.0 GPA for a quarter, the Graduate Program Director will review their academic record and decide whether to take "No Action", write a "Warn Letter" or place the student on probation until both the quarterly and cumulative GPA are restored to 3.0.